harnen/p2p-service-discovery/doc/specs.md

 ### Ticket Table

-In order to execute the ad distribution process described below, an advertiser maintains a per-topic 'ticket table' for each topic advertised in order to keep track of the ongoing registration attempts with different registrars.
-This table can be equivalent to the routing table used in Kademlia protocol, but instead of storing nodes based on distance for routing purposes, nodes are stored based on distance to topic ID to keep track of on-going registrations.
+In order to execute the ad distribution process described below, each advertiser maintains a per-topic 'ticket table' for each topic it is advertising to keep track of the ongoing registration attempts with different registrars.
+This table is similar to the routing table used in Kademlia protocol, but instead of storing nodes based on distance for routing purposes, nodes are stored based on distance to topic ID to keep track of on-going registrations.

 This table is made up of k-buckets of logarithmic distance to the topic hash (topic ID), i.e. the table stores k registrars for every distance step (bucket).
 It is sufficient to use a small value of k such as `k=3`.
 For this table no replacement list is used, different from the Kademlia routing table.
 Ticket table buckets are filled from the local routing table (Kademlia DHT Table) with the same distance to the topic hash.